raheelam98/PowerBI/7_Functions_and_Advance_Charts.md

 #### **3- Power BI – Bookmark**

 **Purpose:**
 Bookmarks are used to **capture a specific view or state of a report page** (including filters, visuals, and visibility) so users can switch between customized views with a single click.

+**Purpose:**

+Bookmarks are used to **capture a specific view or state of a report page** (including filters, visuals, and visibility) so users can switch between customized views with a single click.